The Great Sandy Strait / The Great Sandy Marine Park

-The Strait was declared a RAMSAR site almost 10 years ago in recognition of the importance of its wetlands area and is a dedicated dugong sanctuary and home to many dolphins and turtles.
-All six marine species of turtles are found here - the green, hawksbill, flatback, Pacific Ridley, loggerhead and leatherback.
+The Strait was declared a RAMSAR site back in 1999 in recognition of the importance of its wetlands area and is a dedicated Dugong sanctuary and home to many dolphins and turtles.
+All six marine species of turtles are found here - the Green, Hawksbill, Flatback, Pacific Ridley, Loggerhead and Leatherback.

-These are also the waters to which thousands of humpbacks and their babies come each year for some time before their long swim back to the Antarctic.
+These are also the waters to which thousands of Humpback Whales and their calves come each year for some time before their long swim back to the Antarctic.

-In terms of mammals, the dingo is the most prevalent on the island and these are regarded as the purest strain remaining in eastern Australia.
-Bats, flying foxes, possums, sugar gliders, lizards, skinks and turtles are also found in small numbers.
+In terms of mammals, the Dingo is the apex predator and the most prevalent on the island and these are regarded as the purest strain remaining in eastern Australia.
+Bats, Flying Foxes, possums, Sugar Gliders, lizards, skinks and turtles are also found in small numbers.

 Access to Fraser Island is by air, barge and passenger ferries.
-Escorted tours depart daily from Hervey Bay and Rainbow Beach.
+Guided off-road tours – like Fraser Explorer Tours - depart daily from Hervey Bay and Rainbow Beach.
 A four-wheel-drive is essential and can be hired from Hervey Bay, Kingfisher Bay Resort and Rainbow Beach.
-A selection of accommodation options are also available ranging from resort-style to camping.
+A selection of accommodation options are also available ranging from resort-style (Kingfisher Bay Resort or Eurong Beach Resort) to camping.

 A short drive from the centre of Fraser's Coast commercial hub is Arkarra Lagoons, a natural paradise with hectares of subtropical rainforest lagoons and meandering walking trails.
 Goannas, echidnas, wallabies, kangaroos, possums and over 140 species of birds all live happily here and it is a favourite spot for families and nature lovers.

-The Botanic Gardens at Urangan are another popular bird-watching area.
+The Botanic Gardens at Urangan is another popular bird-watching area.
 Around 80 species have been identified in the area and the lagoons are homes to many types of water birds.